movementlabsxyz/MIP/MIP/MIP-60/README.md

 There are several base classes of bridges to apply to our setting.
 We select **Native Bridge** as the most appropriate for our use case.

-- **Native Bridges** bootstrap liquidity of a base chain into a different chain, e.g. to onboard users and move value into a L2 network.
+- **Native Bridges** bootstrap liquidity from a base chain into a different chain, e.g. to onboard users and move value into a chain.
 - **Canonical Bridges** is a term typically used to refer to L1 to L2 bridges, and have a similar meaning to Native Bridges.
 They typically take a longer period of time to bridge assets than liquidity networks as they require a time period for finality to be established, such as the challenge period for optimistic rollups.
-- **Validating Bridges** are bridges between Ethereum and a rollup, where the bridge contract verifies the state updates proposed by the offchain system.
+- **Validating Bridges** are bridges between Ethereum and another chain, where the bridge contract verifies the state updates proposed by the off-chain system.
 - **Validator or Oracle-based Bridges** rely on a set of external validators or oracles to validate cross-chain transfers.

 > [!NOTE]